President, MAGNA Global North America

 Ziff Davis, LLC

 Shah has been named Online Publisher of the Year by MIN, Innovator of the Year by BtoB’s Media Business and inducted into MIN's Digital Hall of Fame.
 Shah was also named to Folio magazine’s Thirty under 30 list and Crain’s Forty under 40 list.
 He has a B.A. in political science from Tufts University.

 Chief Strategy and Media Officer

-Baba Shetty is Chief Strategy and Media Officer at DigitasLBi, overseeing all media and content groups, including social, programmatic, search, media technology, BrandLive and connections planning.
-His team architects modern media programs for brands such as American Express, eBay, Victoria's Secret, Taco Bell, and Motorola.
+Baba is Chief Strategy and Media Officer at DigitasLBi, overseeing all media and content groups, including planning, activation, social, programmatic, search, television, and media technology.
+His team architects modern media programs for brands such as American Express, EBay, Victoria's Secret, Taco Bell, and Motorola.